zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 - How to setup and solve the problem in LevelSetTopOpt

 We consider the following extensions at the end of the tutorial:
-- How to extend the problem to 3D and utilise PETSc solvers
+- How to extend problems to 3D and utilise PETSc solvers
-- How to solve problems with nonlinear state equations with automatic differentiation
+- How to solve problems with nonlinear state equations and use automatic differentiation
-- How to run in MPI mode
+- How to run problems in MPI mode

 We will first consider formulation of the state equations and a topology optimisation problem in a continuous setting.
 We will then discretise via a level set function in a fixed computational regime.
 Note that this approach corresponds to an "optimise-then-discretise" approach [4] where shape derivatives are calculated analytically in the continuous space then relaxed via a level set function ``\varphi``.
 Automatic differentiation can be used to calculate these quantities and is discussed [here](../usage/ad.md).